hazelcast/hazelcast-jet-code-samples/integration/kubernetes/helm/README.md

   *) Open Browser at: http://$MANAGEMENT_CENTER_IP:8081/
 ```

-## Inspecting the Hazelcast Jet Logs
+## Inspect the Hazelcast Jet Logs

 After successful submission of the job, it's logs can be inspected with the
 following commands below:

 ```bash